aws-samples/data-protection/README.md

 Run the python module named **intial_config.py**

+* First you will see **"Pending DynamoDB table creation for storing shared variables"** printed on the runner window pane below
+* Wait for a minute
+* You should see **"shared_variables_crypto_builders DynamoDB table created"** printed on the runner window pane below

 This module will create a DynamoDB table called **shared_variables_crypto_builders** .
 The primary purpose of this table is to share variables across the different python module that we will run in this usecase.